marissakirjonen/informationSecurity/h2-SpiderWebs.md

 The next step was to install and run WebGoat.
 I did this by using the following commands in the terminal:
 - $ wget https://terokarvinen.com/2020/install-webgoat-web-pentest-practice-target/webgoat-server-8.0.0.M26.jar
 - $ java -jar webgoat-server-8.0.0.M26.jar

+The first command specifically downloads files from terokarvinen.com with the "wget" portion.
+The .jar file points to the specific file of webgoat wanting to download: "8.0.0M26.jar".
+The second command runs the just downloaded .jar file using the java runtime.

 ![Näyttökuva 2023-09-01 103704](https://github.com/marissakirjonen/informationSecurity/assets/142782994/f2f82f3a-1db0-41cc-ac69-e05fb6fc0bf3)